This Skillet Apple Cranberry Crisp is the ideal dessert to make for dinner parties, and is a festive and delicious addition to your holiday table!

 Another thing I love about this recipe is that it's a one-skillet recipe that can go straight from stove to oven to the table.

-I use my Finex Cookware 10″ cast iron skillet for this dessert.
-It not only bakes the crisp up perfectly, but also looks absolutely beautiful on any table!
+I use my Finex Cookware 10" cast iron skillet for this dessert.
+It not only bakes the crisp up perfectly, but also keeps the crisp warm and looks absolutely beautiful on any table!

 - Preheat oven to 350° F.